loda-lang/loda-programs/programs/oeis/list6.md

 * [A345702](http://oeis.org/A345702) ([program](345/A345702.asm)): Numbers that can be written as 2*a^2 - 1 and 3*b^3 - 1.
 * [A345735](http://oeis.org/A345735) ([program](345/A345735.asm)): A prime-generating quasipolynomial: a(n) = 6*floor(n^2/4) + 17.
 * [A345741](http://oeis.org/A345741) ([program](345/A345741.asm)): a(n) = n + (n - 1) * d(n).
+* [A345867](http://oeis.org/A345867) ([program](345/A345867.asm)): Total number of 0's in the binary expansions of the first n primes.
 * [A345887](http://oeis.org/A345887) ([program](345/A345887.asm)): Number of tilings of an n-cell circular array with rectangular tiles of any size, and where the number of possible colors of a tile is given by the largest cell covered.
 * [A345888](http://oeis.org/A345888) ([program](345/A345888.asm)): a(n) = n + (n - 1) * pi(n).
+* [A345889](http://oeis.org/A345889) ([program](345/A345889.asm)): Number of tilings of an n-cell circular array with rectangular tiles of any size, and where the number of possible colors of a tile is given by the smallest cell covered.
 * [A345891](http://oeis.org/A345891) ([program](345/A345891.asm)): a(n) = n + (n - 1) * phi(n).
 * [A345892](http://oeis.org/A345892) ([program](345/A345892.asm)): a(n) = n + (n - 1) * (n - phi(n)).
 * [A345963](http://oeis.org/A345963) ([program](345/A345963.asm)): a(n) = (q^2-q+1)/3 where q = 2^(2*n+1) = A004171(n).